JulindM/firestore-rules-lsp/README.md

 ---

-### Overview

-The LSP is currently in alpha.

-> [!IMPORTANT]
-> The error diagnostics are somewhat wonky as the evaluation still needs further work to be 1:1 with the Firebase Admin SDK parser.

 ### Usage

 The server supports communicating over STDIO or TCP.
 Starting the server without any parameters will start it over STDIO.